apdavison/hbp-validation-client/docs/index.rst

   test for a model* under the validation framework is more accurately described as the *running of a specific test instance for a specific model instance*.

 * When running a test, the test metadata and test instance info is typically retrieved from the validation framework.
-This involves authenticating your HBP login credentials.
+This involves authenticating your EBRAINS login credentials.

 * The model being tested can be registered on the *Model Catalog* beforehand,